Chavaillaz/elasticsearch-log4j-appender/README.md

 | FlushThreshold    | -                             | `100`                       | The threshold number of messages triggering the transmission of documents to the server.                                                |
 | FlushInterval     | -                             | `5000`                      | The time (ms) between two automatic flushes, which are triggering the transmission of logs, even if not reaching the defined threshold. |

-Note that `Url` is the only mandatory configuration, except if you need to overwrite the default value of another ones.
+Note that `Url` is the only mandatory configuration, except if you need to overwrite the default value of other ones.

 ## XML file example